Joshfairhead/Obsidian/Omnicient/Regen Foundation/Revathi Call 20-12-21.md

 ### Actions
+- [ ] Start curating resources around gov circle (for the notion page?)
 - [ ] Send Revathi a resource on accountability and responsibility
 - [ ] Send Revathi the links Will sent me with commentary
 - [ ] Work with Revathi and Will to schedule introductory calls with stakeholders from RND to learn their perspectives of the network: